 It may feel like less of a big deal

 Part of what can make matrimony feel so monumental is being surrounded by a group of all of your family and friends.
 Since you spend most of your life celebrating your milestones with them, you may miss getting to share this particular event.
 Plus, most wedding ceremonies are followed by a reception with music, dancing, and dinner, and you won’t necessarily have a party in your honor if you choose to elope.

-Deciding whether eloping is a good idea is a big decision, and it’s not one to take lightly.
-What did you think of these pros and cons?
-Continue the conversation in the comments.
+Deciding whether eloping is a good idea, is a big decision, and it’s not one to take lightly.